CasperN/hpc_ps6/readme.md

 4        111.63      29.40
 8        139.94      20.23

+### Hybrid vs Pure MPI Vesta
+Like in Midway, hybrid parallelism is dramatically slower on my implementation.
+I'm not sure why,

 ### Vesta
 Scaling tests were run with $2^{19}=524,288$ particles using MPI-Only 64 ranks per node.
 Somewhere between 256 and 512 nodes, the cost of moving the particles